— -- As a powerful nor'easter wreaked havoc in New England overnight, it underwent what's known as bombogenesis or "bombing out."

-It usually happens when a storm system moves over the warm waters of the western Atlantic Ocean and the Gulf Stream at the same time that arctic air moves in from behind.
-The Northeast coast of the United States experiences this at least once a year.
+It usually happens when a storm system moves over the warm waters of the western Atlantic Ocean and the Gulf Stream at the same time that Arctic air moves in from behind.

 The difference between the two air masses helps to strengthen the storm system, creating what's known as bombogenesis.